 Prior to joining Missouri University of Science and Technology in June 2012, he was Edwin J. Faulkner Chair Professor and Full Professor of Management at the University of Nebraska-Lincoln (UNL).
 He was also Director of the UNL-IBM Global Innovation Hub.

-Professor Siau is Editor-in-Chief of the Journal of Database Management and North America Regional Editor of the Requirements Engineering journal.
+Professor Siau is Editor-in-Chief of the Journal of Database Management and served as the North America Regional Editor of the Requirements Engineering journal (2010-2016).
 He also served as the Vice President of Education for the Association for Information Systems (AIS has over 4000 members in more than 100 countries) and served as the AIS representative on the Board of Partnership for Advancing Computing Education (PACE) from July 2011-June 2014 (i.e., 3-year term).
 PACE charter members are Association for Computing Machinery (ACM), Association for Information Systems (AIS), Computer Science Teachers Association (CSTA), IEEE Computer Society (IEEE), National Center for Women and Information Technology (NCWIT), and Computing Research Association.

 Professor Siau has more than 250 academic publications.
-According to Google Scholar, he has more than 9600 citation counts.
-His h-index and i10-index, according to Google Scholar, are 48 and 121 respectively.
+According to Google Scholar, he has more than 10,000 citation counts.
+His h-index and i10-index, according to Google Scholar, are 52 and 126 respectively.
 Professor Siau is consistently ranked as one of the top information systems researchers in the world based on h-index and productivity rate.
 In 2006, he was ranked as one of the top ten e-commerce researchers in the world (Arithmetic Rank of 7, Geometric Rank of 3).
 In 2006, the citation count for his paper "Building Customer Trust in Mobile Commerce" is ranked in the top 1% in the field as reported by Essential Science Indicators.
 His research has been funded by NSF, IBM, and other IT organizations.